dotnet/corefx/Documentation/project-docs/rtm.md

 Based on extensive customer feedback we decided that we need to improve reflection so that porting code to .NET Core becomes easier.
 The current proposal is to:

 1. Keep the split, i.e. don't add those APIs to `System.Type`
-2. Add all the APIs that used to live on `System.Type` and add them to `System.Reflection.TypeInfo`
+2. Add all the APIs that used to live on `System.Type` to `System.Reflection.TypeInfo`

 While having any delta is unfortunate, we believe it is vital to be able to deliver a .NET stack that doesn't require reflection, especially for ahead-of-time (AOT) compilation scenarios, in order to reduce footprint.